-If you prefer a smaller 25 inch monitor, then go with the HP OMEN X 25f, the best 25 inch 240Hz monitor that we've tested.
+If you prefer a smaller 25 inch monitor, then the HP OMEN X 25f is the best 25 inch 240Hz monitor that we've tested.
 Like the Acer Nitro XV273X, it has a 1080p resolution, though it's less noticeable at this size due to the increase in pixel density.
-It supports FreeSync variable refresh rate, and will work with recent 10- or 20- series NVIDIA graphics cards.
+It supports FreeSync and will work with recent NVIDIA graphics cards.

 Although this monitor has an excellent build quality, its ergonomics are rather disappointing.
-There's tilt and height adjustments, but it can't be rotated to portrait mode.
-Overall, this is one of the best 240Hz gaming monitors in a smaller, compact size.
+There are tilt and height adjustments, but it can't be rotated to portrait mode.
+Overall, this is one of the best 25 inch 240Hz gaming monitors we've seen so far.

-03/26/2020: Added Dell Alienware AW2720HF, minor text and structure changes.
+03/26/2020: Added Dell Alienware AW2720HF.